-- It takes milliseconds to discharge the capacitor, but much longer to charge it; especially as it ages in the extreme automotive environment.
+- It takes milliseconds to discharge the capacitor, but it takes much longer to charge it, especially as it ages in the extreme automotive environment.

 - The capacitor acts like buffer for your accessories, not your amplifiers.
 It restricts the current being sourced to your amplifiers because there is a limited supply of it.
 You don’t have an AC home outlet in your car with high voltage and a virtually unlimited current supply.

 But My Headlights Are Flickering, What Can I Do?

 Whatever you do, don’t add a capacitor!
 It’s a waste of money.
 You are better off putting your money towards the big 3 upgrade to your alternator’s wiring using 0-guage stranded wire.
 This can frequently solve most of the headlight flickering problems while still maintaining the fidelity of your audio system.
 If the big 3 upgrade doesn’t reduce your headlight flickering issue, then you have saturated the output stage of your alternator.
 An additional battery may slightly help your situation, but it will place added charging stress to your alternator and most likely reduce its life.
 The last resort is to install a high-output alternator of 160+ amps.
 This will remedy all of your electrical problems, but it will require the big 3 wiring upgrade.